 - Psychosocial support should be integrated into primary healthcare efforts to ensure needs are met during periods of disaster.
 Healthcare providers in clinics, for example, can be trained in the basics of mental health symptoms and potential treatments for more holistic—and effective—care.

 - Fund activities and programming that are integrated into wider systems.
-These efforts likely will reach more people, be more sustainable, and carry fewer stigmas.
-Consider, for example, activities and programming affiliated with community support mechanisms, school systems, general health services, general mental health services, or social services.
-Stand-alone services—such as those that deal only with rape survivors or people with a particular diagnosis—may be less effective.
+These efforts will likely reach more people, be more sustainable and carry fewer stigmas.
+Consider activities and programming affiliated with community support mechanisms (school systems, general health services, general mental health services or social services).
+Stand-alone services—such as those that deal only with rape survivors or people with a particular diagnosis—may be less effective in reaching people who do not consider themselves to have mental health issues.
+All health services after disasters should include a mental health component.

-- Fund Child Friendly Spaces.
-Child Friendly Spaces provide children who are living through the stresses of conflict or post-conflict life—or those who have survived terrifying events like an earthquake or tsunami—with a safe, protected, carefree environment where they can learn, play, and grow.
-A welcoming, stimulating atmosphere, regular routines, and structured time help children to regain a sense of normality and overcome some of their problems.
+- Fund child-friendly spaces.
+Child-friendly spaces provide children who are living through the stresses of conflict or post-conflict life—or those who have survived terrifying events like an earthquake or tsunami—with a safe, protected, carefree environment where they can learn, play and grow.
+A welcoming, stimulating atmosphere, regular routines and structured time all help children to regain a sense of normality and overcome some of their problems.
+Support child-centered spaces immediately after a disaster, both in shelters and in the community, and then for an extended period during recovery.

 - Make compliance with the Inter-Agency Standing Committee (IASC) Guidelines on Mental Health and Psychosocial Support in Emergency Settings a criterion for supporting mental health and psychosocial projects.
 Composed of experts from more than 30 international agencies, the IASC Reference Group on Mental Health and Psychosocial Support in Emergency Settings produced these guidelines as minimum standards and a guide to best practices in emergency settings based upon extensive, ongoing reviews of evidence-based practice.

-- Partner with local NGOs and healthcare providers to address severe mental disorders prior to disasters.
-Identify people in need; build relationships with and support traditional healers where appropriate; ensure that necessary medications and other supplies will be available should disaster strike; and make sure the general population is aware of available services.
+- Partner with local NGOs and healthcare providers to address severe mental health issues prior to disasters.
+Identify people in need and help them build relationships with a range of mental health providers who are community-based and culturally diverse.
+Ensure that necessary medications and other supplies will be available should disaster strike.
+It is important to begin planning for the development of a sustainable mental health system early in the recovery process so that all supports do not leave once the immediate crisis is resolved.

-- Invest in training for healthcare workers to better communicate, recognize, and treat mental health issues in emergency settings.
-This can cut down on duplication of efforts, waste, and confusion.
+- Invest in training for healthcare workers to better communicate, recognize and treat mental health issues in emergency settings.
+This can cut down on duplication of efforts and confusion.

 - The Lancet (2004): Severe Mental Disorders in Complex Emergencies